Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 Even though I chose not to use the jumper pins as actual jumpers, they still acted as a nice soldering platform that would be otherwise difficult.
 I used a lot of jumpers in this way on my TrillSat project, for example.

 Here you can see the actual Dead Pi Audio board in use, and it works!
-It is now serving audio to me using the same computer cluster that is serving you this web page.
-You can't clearly see the connection to the Pi Zero in the photo, so I'll explain it here.
+You can't clearly see the connection to the Pi Zero in the photo, so I'll explain below:

 The Pi Zero has no traditional audio jack like a Pi B (or even a Pi B+, which is slightly different), so it cannot use the ALT functions of GPIO 40 and GPIO 45 to connect to PWM 0 and PWM 1, respectively, which is how a Pi B works internally as shown in the aforementioned schematic.
 But on the Pi Zero, these PWM channels are exposed on a few other GPIO ports, as long as you set the ALT mode correctly.